 Another common occurrence for some hounds is an overgrowth of yeast or bacteria on the skin – which happens most often with hounds that have skin folds and wrinkles – for example, the bloodhound.

 Regularly clean and dry your dog’s skin folds and keeps your dog at a healthy weight to prevent yeast and bacteria from overgrowing in skin folds!

-Of course, your beagle may start to get stinky if you do not ever bathe them, but did you know that it is possible to bathe them too much?
+Of course, your beagle may start to get stinky if you never bathe them, but did you know that it is possible to clean them too much?
 When you over-bathe your dog, their skin dries out, and the body produces more oil to assist with skin repair.
 These increased oil secretions cause more odor.

-To avoid bath time stink, bathe your dog once every two months using a dog-friendly shampoo formula (this helps to keep the skin pH balanced and avoids overproduction of oils.)
+To avoid stinking bath time, bathe your dog once every two months using a dog-friendly shampoo formula (this helps to keep the skin pH balanced and avoids the overproduction of oils.)
 If you need to bathe your dog between baths, use water to wash away debris, but refrain from using any shampoo products!

 - Skin infection

 - Poor diet

 If you suspect your beagle has a medical concern that makes its natural odor unbearable, consult your vet!

 Dogs have two pea-sized glands on either side of the anus.
 These glands (anal sacs) produce a very strong-smelling liquid at the end of your dog’s bowel movements.
 This liquid is a “calling card” (its scent is unique to your dog) and provides information about your dog to dogs that pass by.

 Anal gland secretions are also why dogs greet each other with a sniff of the bottom!
 These secreted oils can provide a wealth of information, including your dog’s sex, health, breeding status, whether a dog is a familiar friend, etc.